vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/norm_fit.png" class="chart image">

 While clearly not normal, as the attempt at fitting a Gaussian curve shows above, it is much closer to normally distributed.
 This means that intuition about probabilities will be approximately accurate.
 For example, the mean of a set of log-likes will generally be close to its median.
 This is very convenient!
-We can see this clearly by looking at the distrubtion over likes and log-likes as a box-plot.
-In this plot, the horizontal lines read from top to botton: 95th percentile value, 75th percentile value, median (50%), 25th percentile value, 5th percentile value.
+We can see this clearly by looking at the distribution over likes and log-likes as a box-plot.
+In this plot, the horizontal lines read from top to bottom: 95th percentile value, 75th percentile value, median (50%), 25th percentile value, 5th percentile value.
 The star plots the location of the arithmetic mean.

 <img src="/images/fulls/social-interest/boxplot.png" class="chart image">

 There is also some theoretical reason to believe that log-likes might be a more relevant way of analyzing like data.
 Intuitively, the difference between 44 likes and 45 likes seems smaller than the difference between 1 like and 2 likes on an image.

 Let's say each image has an inherent "social interest" value and the probability that any person likes an image is the product of the social interest value and the probability that they see the image.
 Since Facebook's news feed shows the most popular content, this probability is a function of the number of likes it has.
 The number of likes is now an arrival process where the next arrival (like) is accelerated by previous arrivals.
-I'm not sure if there is a standard distribution representing this kind of process, but it makes sense then that the "social interest" value would be non-linearly distributed but postively correlated with the total number of likes.
+I'm not sure if there is a standard distribution representing this kind of process, but it makes sense then that the "social interest" value would be non-linearly distributed but positively correlated with the total number of likes.

 ### Images over time